Dispersal-induced instability in complex ecosystems: Introduction

-Unlike May however, we allow for different trophic levels, with statistical differences between them.
+Unlike May however, we allow for trophic structure in our model.
 It is the combination of dispersal and trophic structure which gives rise to the Turing-type instability.
 For the sake of mathematical simplicity, we confine our model to only two broad trophic classifications: predator and prey species.
+The two groups of species are distinguished by statistical differences in their interactions.
 Our approach can be generalised to more complicated food web structures.

 We now postulate the form of the Jacobian matrix central to our problem, $\mathbf{M}_q$.
 The elements of this matrix describe how spatial disturbances of wavelength $\lambda = 2\pi/q$ in the abundance of one species affect the abundances of the other species; $q$ is known as the wavenumber \cite{crosshohenberg}.